Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Notion of Experiment Precision and Measures of Its Assessment

 Experiment precision can be used for various reasons.
 The most obvious one is to report a new database of subjective responses.
 With experiment precision provided alongside the raw data, a prospective user of the database can quickly learn in what relation to other subjective experiment types this experiment is.
 For example, one can easily answer the following question: Are these data more or less precise than data coming from a typical video QoE experiment?
 Furthermore, if an experiment is run in multiple sessions or locations, the notion of experiment precision can help make sure that all experiment runs are similar.
 Along with other indications, the notion of experiment precision could be used to decide whether the responses gathered in two experiment runs can be merged.
 Thanks to the information the notion of experiment precision provides, it could help decide which experiment setup results in more precise measurements as well.
-Finally, the training phase in machine learning (ML) applications strongly depends on data quality.
-The notion of experiment precision can thus also potentially serve as a data quality measure.